 But none of it helped.
-It didn't do any good.
+It didn't do Any good.
 Nobody changed.
 Everything's the same.

 Almost.
 Except.
 It doesn't scare me.
 I'm not afraid anymore to look at what nobody else can.
-I'm more real, more alive than they are.
+I am more real, more alive than they are.
 Who knows?
 Maybe they are worth my attention.
 But one thing for sure: they aren't worth my imagination.

-Will you keep on--dreaming 'EMMETT"?
+Will you keep on--dreaming "Emmett"?
 Do you have to?

-Not if you do.
+NOt if you do.
 If you remember, if anybody does, I won't have to.
-I can get on.
+I can get \underline{on} .